Aki-Kivivirta/Digital-Audio-Workstation/README.md

 - Compile the program to a single executable file with a module like 'pyinstaller'
 - Add the ability to control the maximum amount of time in the program
 - Screen size dependent logic for initializing parametric equalizer dots
+- Option to reconnect the keyboard if it has failed on initialization

 ## Bugs